Mindgreppers/lifemaker_web/content/_index.md

 ---

-## The tradition humanity needs and deserves
+## The vision and aims of Lifemaker
-* **Enlightened, undivided, self-sustained and self-governed families and human society** living in happy, satisfied, fearless and blissful co-existence with absolute mental resolution, material abundance, mutual trust & confidence and all-round fulfillment.
-* **Healthy Earth** rich with natural resources and fertile soil to feed everyone and fulfill justful needs
-* **Healthy air and water** for every inhabitant of Earth, to breath and drink well
+* Undivided humane society in awakened co-existence fostering real happiness, contentment, peace and bliss in every family, across all future generations.
+* A universal values based System & Order that fosters self realisation & existential knowledge, mental clarity & resolution, material equality & abundance, mutual trust & confidence and justful co-existence in every family and the undivided society, on a continuous basis.
+* Human families living humanly in co-existence, with wisdom, love, responsibility, freedom, respect, equality, balance, cooperation and other such universal values, for the good of family, society and entire existence as co-existence of which every Life and every atom is an inseparable part.
+* Ensuring food, health, housing, clothing, education, purposeful travel, work opportunity and socio-economic equality for all families.
+* Healthy soil, air, water, forests & natural ecosystem for sustainability of humanity and all Life on Earth.

-## The working model (how to be)
+## The five pronged working model (how to be)

 > Since family is the fundamental unit of co-existence, of societal organisation and of propogation of human seed, and the first and primary space for education and wellbeing of everyone, our approach is family based.

-The working model covers these five points for self-governed and self-sustainable families, villages, society, states and inter-state in Universal orderliness:
+The working model covers these five points for self-governed and self-sustainable families organised as grassroots based cooperatives and self help groups to co-exist in Universal orderliness across villages, neighborhoods, provinces, nations and united-humane-nation.

-* **Education and research** - [Family education](/literature/family-education) and research, covering value based consciousness development (the foundation) and skills/knowledge useful for living.
+* **Education and research** - [Family education](/literature/family-education) and research, covering value based consciousness development (the foundation) and skills/knowledge useful for living so that every family lives in Budhdha consciousness, serves the co-existence in meaningful ways and is self reliant.
-* **Health** - Healthy lifestyle and natural healing practices for both mind and body, so that every family and village is self empowered to heal.
+* **Health** - Healthy lifestyle, natural healing practices, affordable medicine and cure in every neighborhood so that every family and village is self empowered to live healthy in body & mind.
+Also global research, cooperation and hospitals for providing medicine and cure beyond the local scope.
-* **Eco-production** - Universal values and local resources based production and services, that don't harm Earth, water, air, nature or any human.
+* **Eco-production, work and services** - Self-reliant families & neighborhoods producing in abundance through organic farming, cottage industry and with least dependency on heavy machinery or factories.
+Universal values and local resources based production, work and services in balance and symbiosis with nature and society.
-* **Exchange** - Need and giving based exchange (instead of desire or profit based).
-Families work to produce more than their needs, and thereby every family sustains as a giver and reciever of abundance.
+* **Exchange and economics** - Giving and justice based exchange instead of self interest & maximisation of profit based mentality where every family sustains as a giver and reciever of abundance.
+Co-ownership and co-management of resources, food storage, banking, barter & exchange markets as self help groups and cooperative societies organised from village (local) to united-humane-nation (global) levels, to fulfill every family's living needs as locally as possible while ensuring global cooperation and collaboration.
-* **Justice** - Universal values based code of conduct for mutual fulfillment.
-Constitution and laws for decentralised-local-global cooperation and decision making.
+* **Justice and governance** - Universal values based constitution, code of conduct and laws for decentralised self-governance, collaboration and consensual decision making, as undivided human society organised from village to united-humane-nation levels.
+To evolve and upkeep mechanisms which ensure justful, truthful and humane social environment within participating families and to strive for the same for all humanity.

 ![image](/images/infographicLifemaker.png)

 #### What is family?
 A group of people living together with strong bond of love and mutual confidence, feel assured of care, protection & nurture, expect happiness, peace, contentment & bliss with each other, share common vision, projects and intention for lifetime (like raising children) and are resolved and committed to make it happen.

-## Feel free to reach out to us anytime, for anything

-> Our contact details are on the left side menu of your desktop screen or the hamburger menu of your phone screen.

-#### We will do the best we can, for you
-* Help you develop an objective and experiential understanding of Existence and Co-existence as-it-is; and the solution to all our problems.
-* Help you in any way we can

-#### You can do the best you can for yourself, your family, humanity and all Life
+#### Support and join the cause
+* We love the presence of positive energy and inquisitive people who wish to collaborate on the cause of human upliftment, consciousness evolution and wellbeng of all.
-* We welcome any advice or help in any form whether material, mental or spiritual.
+* We welcome advice or help in any form whether material, mental or spiritual.
-* You are welcome to visit us and stay with us
-* We love the presence of positive energy and inquisitive people
-* If you can teach anything to us even better!
+* If you are curious to interact with us then please get in touch.

 ### The existential purpose of every Life and especially human Life is
 * **To remember, study, understand and realise the nature of Self** - What am I?
 Why am I here?
 What is my biggest need, deepest desire and co-existential purpose?